Set Up a Cluster on Linux Systems#

 Note: Note: For the purposes of this documentation, we assume that all nodes reside within the same network environment.
 Ideally, the nodes should be deployed in different racks within the same data center.

-in this context refers to each server or machine designated to participate in the Cassandra cluster.
+A node in this context refers to each server or machine designated to participate in the Cassandra cluster.

-For each node in the Cassandra cluster, it's crucial to update the configuration files located at /etc/cassandra/cassandra.yaml
+For each node in the Cassandra cluster, it's crucial to update the configuration files located at /etc/cassandra/cassandra.yaml with specific parameters to ensure proper functionality.
+Follow the steps below to modify the configuration:

 -

-file on each node using a text editor./etc/cassandra/cassandra.yamlcluster_name: 'thp' num_tokens: 16 authenticator: PasswordAuthenticator authorizer: CassandraAuthorizer role_manager: CassandraRoleManager data_file_directories: - /var/lib/cassandra/data commitlog_directory: /var/lib/cassandra/commitlog saved_caches_directory: /var/lib/cassandra/saved_caches seed_provider: - class_name: org.apache.cassandra.locator.SimpleSeedProvider parameters: - seeds: "<ip node 1>, <ip node 2>, <ip node 3>" # (1) listen_interface : eth0 # (2) rpc_interface: eth0 # (3) endpoint_snitch: GossipingPropertyFileSnitch
+/etc/cassandra/cassandra.yamlfile on each node using a text editor:/etc/cassandra/cassandra.yamlcluster_name: 'thp' num_tokens: 4 authenticator: PasswordAuthenticator authorizer: CassandraAuthorizer role_manager: CassandraRoleManager data_file_directories: - /var/lib/cassandra/data commitlog_directory: /var/lib/cassandra/commitlog saved_caches_directory: /var/lib/cassandra/saved_caches seed_provider: - class_name: org.apache.cassandra.locator.SimpleSeedProvider parameters: - seeds: "<ip_node_1>, <ip_node_2>, <ip_node_3>" # (1) listen_interface : eth0 # (2) rpc_interface: eth0 # (3) endpoint_snitch: GossipingPropertyFileSnitch- Ensure to list all IP addresses of the nodes that are included in the cluster

 - Ensure to setup the right interface name